Gizmotronn/starsailors/earth-ch-3.md

 Menteth took a step back.
 "The Premier has sent a communique.
 He needs to talk to you."
 At that moment, alarms started blaring.
 Menteth's aid, Roux [Emilien Roux] was beside Menteth in an instant.
 "Sir, we're under attack by pirates.
 We need to move the fleet!" exclaimed Roux.

+Menteth turned away and pulled out his comlink.
+Sure enough, there were pirates. *How  curious*, he thought. *For them to know we're here they must have been from the Commonwealth...*

-"They've bought an ion cannon, and they've almost finished charging it.
+"Sir!
+They've bought an ion cannon, and they've almost finished charging it.
 We'll be gone if they strike us!"
+Roux pleaded.
+"What are your commands?"